ProvableHQ/leo/examples/battleship/README.md

 ✅ Executed 'battleship.aleo/play'
 ```

-Player 2 now has an updated board_state.record which includes their newly updated `played_tiles`, only containing the fire coordinate they just sent to Player 1.
+Player 2 now has an updated board_state.record which includes their newly updated `played_tiles`,
+only containing the fire coordinate they just sent to Player 1.
 Player 1 now owns a new move.record which includes the `hits_and_misses` field.
 This contains only the result of Player 1's previous fire coordinate they had sent to Player 2.
 It will always be a single coordinate on the 8x8 grid if it's a hit.
-A miss is 0u64 (8x8 grid of 0s), whereas a hit is the u64 equivalent of their previous fire coordinate in bitstring form.
-If you check Player 2's ships configuration, you'll note their entire bottom row is covered by two ships, so sample valid hits on the bottom row would be: 1u64, 2u64, 4u64, 8u64, 16u64, 32u64, 64u64, and 128u64.
+A miss is 0u64 (8x8 grid of 0s),
+whereas a hit is the u64 equivalent of their previous fire coordinate in bitstring form.
+If you check Player 2's ships configuration, you'll note their entire bottom row is covered by two ships,
+so sample valid hits on the bottom row would be: 1u64, 2u64, 4u64, 8u64, 16u64, 32u64, 64u64, and 128u64.
 Since Player 1's first fire coordinate (1u64) was a hit, the `hits_and_misses` field is also 1u64.

-Player 1's next move will consume this move.record, which will update Player 1's board with the hit-or-miss, as well as figure out the result of Player 2's fire coordinate.
+Player 1's next move will consume this move.record, which will update Player 1's board with the hit-or-miss,
+as well as figure out the result of Player 2's fire coordinate.
 Now that Player 1 has some `played_tiles`, they can no longer choose an alread-played fire coordinate.
 For example, running `aleo run play 'board_state.record' 'move.record' 1u64` will fail, because 1u64 has already been played.

+### 8. Player 1 Shoots Third
-Switch `program.json` to use Player 1's keys.
-Run:
+**Switch** `program.json` to use Player 1's keys.

+**Run**
 ```bash
 leo run play '{
   owner: aleo15g9c69urtdhvfml0vjl8px07txmxsy454urhgzk57szmcuttpqgq5cvcdy.private,